 Bonded teeth last five to seven years and porcelain can last up to 20: Composite resin is not as durable as dental porcelain.
 Generally, resins can last five to ten years, sometimes longer.
 In comparison, porcelain may last up to 20 years or more.

 Composite is often used on children, but not porcelain veneers: Children commonly chip teeth while playing or competing in sports.
-A dentist will apply white filling material to restore the broken tooth.
+White filling material is used to fix the broken tooth.
 This resin can be easily replaced as the child’s teeth grow.
 Veneers, however, are not the preferred restoration for children.

-Yes. composite resin is tinted to match the current color of tooth enamel on the tooth being restored.
+While composite resins can give you a perfect smile, it is not permanent.
 The enamel on that tooth may change color over time, but the artificial plastic will not change.
 The plastic fillings may appear “off.”
 At this point, the plastic resin should be replaced to match better.
 Also, the seam between the resin and the tooth enamel may stain.
 Again, this indicates that it’s time to replace the composite.

-Dental insurance will pay some portion of some non-elective procedures.
+Dental insurance pays a portion of some procedures.
 The amounts vary based on the premium paid.

-Learn more about how to choose between bonding vs veneers
+Learn how to choose between bonding vs veneers to improve your smile

-Now that you’ve learned about tooth bonding and veneers, you’ll have the information necessary to understand what the cosmetic dentist recommends.
-The cost of dental treatments like the ones listed is worth the investment.
+Now that you’ve learned about tooth bonding and porcelain veneers, you’ll have the information necessary to understand what the cosmetic dentist recommends.
+The cost of cosmetic dentistry procedures like the ones listed is worth the investment.